gnsuryan/wls-cluster-with-lb/README.md

 *az group create --name &lt;resource-group-name&gt; --location &lt;resource-group-location&gt;

-*az group deployment create --resource-group &lt;resource-group-name&gt; --template-uri https://raw.githubusercontent.com/wls-eng/arm-oraclelinux-wls-cluster/master/clusterdeploy.json*
+*az group deployment create --resource-group &lt;resource-group-name&gt; --template-uri https://raw.githubusercontent.com/wls-eng/arm-oraclelinux-wls-cluster-with-loadbalancer/master/cluster_with_lb_deploy.json*

 **Cluster domain configuration**
 <p>Minimum 2 VMs  and maximum of 5 VMs involved for cluster domain setup.</p>
 <p>Domain setup will be available at "/u01/domains/{domain name}" on each VMs
 <p>1)Weblogic admin server will be hosted on as per user supplied for parameter adminVMName.
 By default name will be adminVM </p>
 <p>2)Other VMs , depending on number of instances managed servers willbe hosted in VMs with name managed server prefix and index   </p>
+<p>3)Azure Internet Facing (Public) Load Balancer listening on Port 8001 which will front end the Weblogic Managed Server VMs </p>

 **Accessing Admin Console**
 <p>